-Professor L. Wheeler, Director of the graduate program in nursing Professor R. Stoltzfus Professor Emerita B. Srof Associate Professors G. Sauder, S. Setiawan
+Professor L. Wheeler, Director of the MSN program Professor R. Stoltzfus Associate Professors G. Sauder, S. Setiawan Assistant Professor N. Detweiler

 The master of science in nursing program is designed for the registered nurse who is a graduate of a baccalaureate program in nursing.
 Courses meet once per week during late afternoon and evening hours.
 The program is built on a tradition of excellence in nursing education at the undergraduate and graduate levels.
 A distinctive feature of the program is an emphasis on nursing care in a culturally diverse society.
 We believe in providing care that values understanding the stories of patients, including those who are marginalized in our society.